Mini-ghost/vorms/docs/api/use-field-array.md

 type FieldArrayValidator<Value extends Array<any>> = (value: Value) => FormErrors<Value> | void | Promise<FormErrors<Value> | void>;
 ```

 The `validate` is a **field level** validation.
-This property accepts the field array's `value` as an argument.
-You can return an array or an undefined to determine whether or not this filed array is a valid value.
+This property accepts the `values` of this field as an argument.
+You can return an array or an undefined to determine whether the values in it is valid or not.

 ## Returns